recombee/python-api-client/README.rst

 RecombeeApiClient
 *****************

-A Python client for easy use of the `Recombee <https://www.recombee.com/>`_  recommendation API.
-Both Python 2 and Python 3 are supported.
+A Python 3 client for easy use of the `Recombee <https://www.recombee.com/>`_  recommendation API.

 If you don't have an account at Recombee yet, you can create a free account `here <https://www.recombee.com/>`_.